JustinPinner/EccentricEngineDemos/README.md

 ## Eccentric Engine Demos

+Eccentric what?
+See the [engine](https://github.com/JustinPinner/EccentricEngine) repo here for details.

 ## Instructions

 These demos rely on `npm`, and by extension, `node` to download the tools that you'll use when compiling them from source.